MBCProject/mbc-markdown/yfaq/README.md

 * **Labeled data sets for malware research**: Using MBC to label malware samples provides a collection of malware meeting chosen criteria that can support research (e.g., assessment of tool effectiveness, similarity analysis).
 * **Malware analysis support**: MBC's set of identified, organized behaviors helps an analyst know what to look for, informing the malware analysis process.

+### What are objectives? ###

+**Objectives** correspond to the intentions behind malware behaviors.
+For example, malware may use [Hooking](../credential-access/hooking.md) (behavior) to load and execute code within the context of another process either to hide its execution (defense evasion objective), to gain elevated privileges (privilege escalation objective), or to access the process's memory (credential access objective).

+### How were MBC behaviors identified? ###

+As discussed [below](#maec), many MBC behaviors stemmed from MAEC and EMA.
+Mapping [capa rules](https://github.com/fireeye/capa-rules) to MBC was another avenue for defining behaviors (especially MBC's micro-behaviors).
+We also identified MBC behaviors by studying publicly available analysis reports and output of automated analysis engines (some of which map behavior indicators to ATT&CK).
+Such resources enabled identification of MBC-enhanced ATT&CK techniques, as well as the definition of new behaviors for results that could not be mapped to ATT&CK.

+### What are micro-behaviors? ###

+**Micro-behaviors** are low-level malware behaviors that support other objectives and behaviors.

+### What are code snippets? ###

+A code snippet illustrates a behavior or method implementation.
+See [Anti-Behavioral Analysis::Sandbox Detection::Product Key/ID Testing](https://github.com/MBCProject/mbc-markdown/blob/main/anti-behavioral-analysis/sandbox-detection.md#b0007005-snippet) for an example snippet.

+### Are all behaviors for a malware sample captured in an MBC corpus entry? ###

+A behavior is listed for an sample in the MBC corpus only if an associated analysis report contains a narrative for the behavior or if the behavior is identified by an automated tool.
+For automated tools, the description is taken from the rule name (e.g., "initialize Winsock library" --> "Shamoon initializes a Winsock library").

+While under development, a corpus example may contain a limited number of behaviors (e.g., behaviors of particular interest may be added first).

+### Does MBC have version control? ###

+There was no version control when MBC v1.0 was released at the end of January 2020.
+However, further changes have been tracked:

+* MBC v2.0 was released in September 2020 and includes micro-behaviors and changes associated with [ATT&CK sub-techniques](https://attack.mitre.org/resources/updates/updates-july-2020/index.html).
+* MBC v2.1 was released in February 2021 and includes additional micro-behaviors and behavior methods.
+* MBC v2.2 was released in February 2022 and includes additional micro-behaviors and behavior methods.
+Added code snippets to certain methods.
+* MBC v2.3 was released in September 2022 and aligns with ATT&CK v11 and includes an updated malware corpus.

+## <a name="use"></a>Using MBC ##

 ### What does it mean to map a malware analysis report to MBC? ###

 Malware analysis reports contain information about a malware's behaviors, but the information is in text and not standardized.
 Mapping a report entails interpreting the sentences to identify the associated MBC behaviors and ATT&CK techniques.